-It makes some sense why marriage and friendship might be confused for one another.
+It makes sense that marriage and friendship might be conflated.
 It’s well-documented that marriage is good for individual health, well-being, and longevity, and the same is true for friendship.
-Married people also tend to rely less on friendships than single people.
+Married people also tend to rely less on friendships than single people do.
 But that’s not because their spouses have stepped into the best friend role — it’s because everyone else has.

-“When we mistake our partners own questions, fears, concerns as a lack of support we are holding them accountable to a friend standard that does not exist for our partner,” Krawiec says.
+“When we mistake our partner’s own questions, fears, concerns as a lack of support, we are holding them accountable to a friend standard that does not exist for our partner,” Krawiec says.
 “When we get too disappointed or resentful we end up eroding our relationships.”

 It’s important to note that mistaking friendship for marriage won’t always harm your well-being.
 One study found that men who reported that their spouses were their best friends were twice as likely to report high life satisfaction.
 John Helliwell, a professor at the Vancouver School of Economics who conducted the research, told the New York Times that this is likely because men tend to have fewer friends.
 And for people who don’t have a lot of friends, let alone a best friend, a spouse becomes more important for their health because that role may not have otherwise been filled.
 “That’s how we got to the idea that marriage is a kind of ‘super-friendship,’ ” Helliwell says.

 But not a true friendship, and keeping that in mind could be the difference between a successful marriage and a life full of disappointment.
 If it helps to think of your spouse as a best friend who happens to be financially and legally tied to you, go for it.
-But keep in mind that, when you heap best bud expectations onto your wife, nobody benefits.
+But keep in mind that, when you heap best-bud expectations onto your wife, nobody benefits.